Mister (song): Music video and promotion

 On June 19, 2010, it was confirmed by an official from the music video set that they were in the process of filming a promotional video for the song.
-A teaser was revealed on June 14.
 The full video premiered on July 27, 2010.
 The girls can be seen in various sets, including a basketball court scene and in the military base, sporting their usual sexy outfits to match with those seen on the single's album covers.

 They are also seen wearing military outfits during the military base scene.
 It was the group's first ever and only music video of the song.
-The music video has since been uploaded on DSP Media's YouTube channel on March 7, 2011.
+The video has since been uploaded on DSP Media's YouTube channel on March 7, 2011.

 The group performed a short version of the song as a part of their comeback stage special alongside Revolutions lead single, "Wanna", starting on July 31, 2009, beginning with KBS's Music Bank then onto MBC's Show!
 Music Core and finally on SBS's Inkigayo.
 The group eventually filmed a live performance of the whole song on August 19, 2009, at MBC's Show!
 Music Core.
 Afterwards, the group began promoting the song more on other music programs due to the song's sudden rise of popularity for its popular "butt dance" choreography.
 The group made their Japanese debut with the single and had their first live performance on TV Asahi's program "Music Station" for the first time on October 15, 2010, showing off the popular "butt dance" to the Japanese audience.
 In 2011, the group also performed the song as a part of a medley with "Jet Coaster Love" during the 62nd Kōhaku Uta Gassen.
 They opened the second half of the show wearing red attires.